 How to Make the Most of a Mentoring Relationship?

-A mentoring relationship where the mentee arrives without a prepared agenda and waits to be guided is a mentoring relationship that will produce little.
-The mentee’s responsibility is to drive the content of every session, which means arriving with a specific challenge you are working through, a specific question you want to explore, or a specific decision you want to think through with someone who has relevant experience.
+A mentee who arrives without a prepared agenda will get little from the relationship.
+Waiting to be guided is not enough.
+Driving the content of every session is the mentee’s responsibility.
+Arrive with a specific challenge you are working through.
+Bring a specific question you want to explore.
+Come prepared with a decision you want to think through together.

 How to Develop Leadership Skills Without a Management Title?